0xmuon/xtra/sync_broker_test/README.md

+This is an fuzzer built via LibAFL, its just an example, if you are looking for using SyncFromBrokerStage specific stage.
 # sync_broker_test

 Minimal fuzzer to test **SyncFromBrokerStage** and that `corpus_size` is reported correctly to the broker (the fix in `crates/libafl/src/stages/sync.rs` that sends `state.corpus().count()` instead of `0`).